A new career in fashion tech: Kristýna’s product design journey

 Meet Kristýna: A fashion designer with her sights set on fashion tech

-Many people come to learn user experience design at the UX Design Institute after climbing the ladder in another field.
-But learning UX design doesn’t preclude doing what you love.
-In fact, UX design complements a lot of careers.
+Many people come to study design at the UX Design Institute after climbing the ladder in another field.
+But learning UX and UI design doesn’t preclude doing what you love.
+In fact, product design complements many careers, especially those rooted in problem-solving and systems thinking.
 Kristýna Hrabankova’s story shows us how.

 How an on-the-job pain-point inspired a new path

-Before studying UX, Kristýna had several years of experience in fashion design and product development, working for some of the top fashion design firms in Switzerland.
-She wasn’t familiar with UX design and had no plans to transition careers, but then she found herself struggling with the computer systems she used at work.
+Before studying UX and UI, Kristýna had several years of experience in fashion design and product development, working with leading fashion brands in Switzerland.
+At the time, she had no plans to change direction.
+But then she found herself struggling with the computer systems she used at work.

-While she was setting up Product Lifecycle Management (PLM) systems, software that manage a product’s entire journey from initial concept to final design, she realised there was a lot of room for improvement.
+While she was setting up Product Lifecycle Management (PLM) systems, software that manages a product’s entire journey from initial concept to final design, she started to notice serious usability issues.
 This got her thinking about what she would do differently.

-Discovering UX and The UX Design Institute: A turning point
+Discovering product design and The UX Design Institute: A turning point

 The most valuable part for me was learning how to do proper user research.
 At first, it felt challenging to ask the right questions and analyse insights, but the course guided me step by step and gave me practical methods that made it easier.
 It also taught me not to rely on my own opinions but to really listen to what people say and use their feedback as the foundation for design.
 Most importantly, the process gave me confidence.
 I now feel secure applying research and design methods in real projects.

 What’s next for Kristýna?
-Combining fashion and UX for a future of innovation
+Combining fashion and product design for a future of innovation

-Kristýna was thrilled to discover that even before she finished her studies in UX she was already receiving offers for UX projects, which showed her just how in-demand UX skills are.
+Kristýna was thrilled to discover that even before completing the Product Design Programme, she was already receiving offers for design projects: a clear sign of how in-demand UX and UI skills are when combined with strong domain expertise.

-Although she has seamlessly transferred her creative skills into UX, fashion remains close to her heart.
+Although she has successfully transitioned into product design, fashion remains close to her heart.
 Now, she’s designing software as well as clothing, a natural evolution made possible through learning and curiosity.

-Where could UX skills take you?
+Where could product design skills take you?
 Start your journey with the UX Design Institute

 • A university credit-rated qualification

-• Online and self-paced learning with live support and 1:1 mentoring
+• Flexible, online and self-paced learning with live support and 1:1 mentoring

-• A stand-out portfolio showcasing your skills and job-readiness to potential employers
+• A stand-out portfolio showcasing your product design skills and job-readiness to potential employers

 Author Image